 • I am sure Athens was a top destination for many travelers who flew from other continents, as Americans, Canadians, Philipinos and Australians.

-As it is obvious above, only a few destinations in the cruise itinerary were worthwhile.
-In general, the cruise was unjustifiably expensive for what it offered.
-The whole ship is old and needs either to be removed or renovated, especially the cabins/staterooms.
+Not what we paid for.
+Noisy, since it is near the machines of the ship.
 Though the bathroom was OK, the furniture in the room and other amenities are not even close to the “luxurious” ship we were told about.
 The air condition was horrible in many rooms and we spent two of the coldest days in rough sea …with cold air, so we had to cover our sea-sick heads with a duvet and a blanket.
 Then they supposedly fixed it and we spent the rest of the journey in a tropical envrionment with super-warm air.
 At the same time, the toilet blocked, but at least that was fixed after a few hours.
-Noisy room, near the machines of the ship.

 I am from Greece so I didn't visit the highlights (Acropolis, Plaka, Monastiraki, Theseion).
 My advice: don't follow an excursion, unless there are health reasons for that.
 Just take a cab, go to Metro Station at Piraeus and then just follow the line.
 Get off at Theseion and walk to Acropolis and the Acropolis Museum on foot taking one of the most wonderful pedestrian streets in the world, called Dionysiou Areopagitou.